Who is Chizzy Akudolu? Strictly Come Dancing contestant returns for 2019 Christmas Special

 What is Chizzy Akudolu famous for?

 Andrea Chizoba “Chizzy” Akudolu is best-known for playing heart surgeon Mo Effanga in Holby City, but her TV career began in 2002, when she won a BBC Talent Initiative called The Urban Sketch Showcase.
-This led to roles in EastEnders, Green Wing, Hollyoaks Later, Twenty Twelve and The Inbetweeners.
-From 2012 until June this year, Akudolu was a series regular on Holby.
+This led to roles in EastEnders, Green Wing, Hollyoaks Later, Twenty Twelve and The Inbetweeners, as well as a regular in Holby.

 The actress is no stranger to dancing, as earlier this year she took part in Let’s Sing and Dance for Comic Relief with a duo from Casualty – together they performed Uptown Funk by Bruno Mars and came second.